Today, 38 percent of all daily media interactions happen on “second screens”.

 Either way, it’s abundantly clear that people still watch TV, but it’s those who view it with a second screen in hand who hold the key to the future of multiscreen marketing and advertising for lawyers.
 Synching legal brands across devices is the only way that lawyers can truly leverage initial spend on television advertising.

-Unfortunately the digital space is already a highly competitive place for lawyers to advertise or compete for attention.
-In fact the top 23 of 25 Google keywords used to link search topics to Internet ads are in the personal injury law firm category.
+Unfortunately the digital space is a highly competitive place for lawyers to advertise.
+In fact, the top 23 of 25 Google keywords used to link search topics to Internet ads are in the personal injury law firm category.
 That kind of demand translates to higher spending for competitive search terms like the phrase sitting in the most expensive seat right now—“San Antonio car wreck attorney.”
 It’s a cool $670 per click.

 TV’s new challenges: from distraction to engagement